jameshfisher/jameshfisher.com/_posts/2020-10-04-what-are-umd-modules.md

 ---
+title: >-
-title: "What are UMD modules?
-One final module system to rule them all (except ES modules which are a different thing)"
+  What are UMD modules?
+One final module system to rule them all (except ES modules which are a different thing)
-tags: ["programming", "javascript", "web"]
+tags:
+  - programming
+  - javascript
+  - web
 ---

 I've recently written about four "module" systems in JavaScript: